xtuml/mc/doc/notes/10204_pyrsl2_int.md

 ### 3. Background

-`pyrsl` is the interpreter that process MC-3020 archetype files and generates C code.  `pyrsl` is used for other model compilers as well.
+`pyrsl` is the interpreter that processes MC-3020 archetype files and generates C code.  `pyrsl` is used for other model compilers as well.
 MC-3020 ships with BridgePoint.
 MC-3020 has been using the 1.0 and earlier versions of `pyrsl`.
-Version 2 of `pyrsl` is not backwards compatible with version 1, because it corrects a flaw in reflexive role phrases in `select` statements.
+Version 2 of `pyrsl` is not backwards compatible with version 1, because it corrects a flaw in reflexive role phrases in `select ... related` statements.
 Version 2 of `pyrsl` has improved support for 'relate' and 'unrelate' statements as well as other features desirable for use in forward maintenance.

 The primary change to archetypes using `pyrsl` version 2 is that reflexive role phrases in 'select ... related' statements are corrected to be